UBC-CS/cpsc330-2022W2/docs/setup.md

 - Get rid of the line with that package from your local copy of `cpsc330env.yml`.
 - Try creating the environment again with the modified `cpsc330env.yml`.
 - Once the environment is created, activate the environment and install the missing packages manually in the environment.
 You may have to install these packages using `pip install` in some cases, as the most recent version of the package might not available via `conda` for your operating system yet.
-- If you still have trouble with the environment and running lecture notebooks on your machine, make use of office hours and tutorials.
+- If you still have trouble with the environment and running lecture notebooks on your machine, make use of office hours and tutorial sessions.

 ## Credit